AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 1. Log in to CoPilot.
 2. From the sidebar, click ThreatIQ, and then click the ThreatGuard tab.
 3. Verify that ThreatGuard alerts are enabled.
 The alerts are enabled when the Send Alert status has a green checkmark.
 ThreatGuard alerts must be enabled before blocking can be enabled.
 See *Enable ThreatGuard Alerts* for instructions.
 4. Click the **Block Traffic** button and then click the Block Threats slider so that it slides to the right.
 ThreatGuard blocking is enabled.
 Aviatrix Controller now enforces firewall policies to block threat-IP associated traffic as soon as it is detected.
 Each time a different IP threat is detected, a new firewall rule is instantiated on the gateway.
 All gateways in a VPC/VNET/VCN will block the associated traffic.
+You can be selective about which VPCs/VNets/VCNs block threat IPs when ThreatGuard blocking is enabled.
+By default, all VPCs/VNets/VCNs block.
+You can then use the Allow/Deny List to specify which ones will not block.
 5. (Optional) Disable blocking. **Note:** When you disable ThreatGuard blocking, the action removes all existing firewall rules instantiated by Aviatrix Controller for all threats detected up to that point.